Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

     - `tally` for multiplication by the **number of targets**.
   - `Decrease.Experience.AllowDemote` set to `no` disables demotion on neg.
 Works with `Send.PreventUnderflow`, allowing one to not send experience when reaching minimum value of their current veterancy rank, e.g. no experience sent from Elite units as they no longer get experience upon reaching Elite.
 Defaults to `yes`.
   - `Decrease.Health.AllowKill` set to `no` disables death by negative health transfers and instead leaves with 1 health.
 Can still die to weapon damage.
-  - `Send.Text` and `Receive.Text` control if the changes in value should be shown as floating texts.
-0 values are not shown.
-  - `Send.Text.ShowSign` and `Receive.Text.ShowSign` determine whether to show - and + signs.
-  - `Send.Text.Houses` and `Receive.Text.Houses` show the texts only for indicated houses.
-  - `Send.Text.Color` and `Receive.Text.Color` change colors of shown texts.
-Defaults to black.
-  - `Send.Text.Offset` and `Receive.Text.Offset` change positions of shown texts relative to the positions of the attached units.
-  - `Send.Text.Color.Positive` changes colors of shown texts on sender has an increase in its resource value.
-Defaults to `Receive.Text.Color`.
-That's right, `Receive`.
-  - `Receive.Text.Color.Negative` changes colors of shown texts on receiver has a decrease in its resource value.
-Defaults to `Send.Text.Color`.

 ```ini
 [TransferTypes]